 Before working in academe as a tutor and Reader in Environmental Management and sustainability, Dr. Skerratt spent fifteen years gaining practical scientific and managerial experience in the UK water industry – managing wastewater treatment works and laboratories and analysing & regulating industrial effluent discharges.

 Dr Ian Barnabas CSci CChem FRSC

-Ian is the clean water Laboratory Manager for Northumbrian Water and has over 15 years experience in the environmental testing industry.
+Ian is the Head of Laboratories and Sampling for Northumbrian Water Group and has over 25 years experience in the environmental testing industry.
 Following completion of his Doctorate in environmental organic analysis, he worked as an analytical chemist in both clean water and environmental labs focusing on the analysis of trace organics before moving into various operational roles within Northumbrian Water.
-Ian has many years of experience participating in various groups including SCA, CEN and ISO committees, focusing on environmental analysis where he is always keen to share and promote new ideas.
+Ian has many years of experience participating in various groups including ISO and CEN committees and the Standing Committee of Analysts in the UK, focusing on chemical analysis where he is always keen to share and promote new ideas.

 Contact the secretary